influxdata/docs-v2/content/v2.0/visualize-data/templates/view-template.md

 The following Telegraf-related dashboards templates are available.

 ### Docker
-The Docker dashboard template displays the following information:
+The Docker dashboard template contains an overview of Docker metrics.
+It displays the following information:

 - System Uptime
 - nCPUs